Hi,

 What I’m trying to do:

-I want to detect which image target has been recognized and retrieve its name (or a consistent identifier), so I can store it in a Set
+I want to detect which image target has been recognized and retrieve its name (or a consistent identifier), so I can store it in a Set and later send the results to a LINE Bot.

 What I’ve implemented: